GPs sound the alarm over ‘over-the-counter, unregulated blood tests’

 The British Medical Association (BMA) said that the increasing use of the tests was a “real concern for GPs” and can cause “real worry and anxiety” for patients.

-It comes after The BMA published an investigation which concluded that the market for unregulated private blood tests is “booming”.
+It comes after the British Medical Journal (BMJ) published an investigation which concluded that the market for unregulated private blood tests is “booming”.

 Yet the journal suggested that some of the claims made by companies selling the tests are “misleading” and could be putting unnecessary burden on over-stretched GPs.